rlancemartin/rlancemartin.github.io/_posts/2025-07-30-bitter_lesson.md

 2. **Re-evaluate structure as models improve**
 3. **Make it easy to remove structure**

 On the first point, consider what LLM performance assumptions are baked into the design of your application.
 For my initial workflow, I avoided tool calling because (at the time) it was not reliable.
 This was no longer true a few months later!
-Jared Kaplan [co-founder of Anthropic](https://youtu.be/p8Jx4qvDoSo?si=giFZoWqhevhPn_qu) recently made the point that it can even be beneficial to "build things that don't quite work" yet because the models will catch up (often quickly).
+Jared Kaplan [(co-founder of Anthropic)](https://youtu.be/p8Jx4qvDoSo?si=giFZoWqhevhPn_qu) recently made the point that it can even be beneficial to "build things that don't quite work" yet because the models will catch up (often quickly).

 On the second point, I was a bit slow to re-evaluate my assumptions as tool calling improved.
-And, on the final point, I agree with [Walden Yan](https://cognition.ai/blog/dont-build-multi-agents) and [Harrison](https://blog.langchain.com/how-to-think-about-agent-frameworks/) that agent abstractions can pose risk because they can make it harder remove structure.
+And, on the final point, I agree with [Walden (Cognition)](https://cognition.ai/blog/dont-build-multi-agents) and [Harrison (LangChain)](https://blog.langchain.com/how-to-think-about-agent-frameworks/) that agent abstractions can pose risk because they can make it harder remove structure.
 I still use a framework (LangGraph) for its useful general features (e.g., checkpointing), but stick to its [low-level](https://langchain-ai.github.io/langgraph/concepts/low_level/#state) building blocks (e.g., nodes and edges) that I can easily (re-)configure.

 The design philosophy for building AI applications is in its infancy.
-Still, as Hyung Won Chung said, it is helpful to focus on the driving force that we *can* predict: model will get much better.
+Still, as Hyung said, it is helpful to focus on the driving force that we *can* predict: model will get much better.
 Designing AI applications to take advantage of this will probably be the most important thing.

 ### Credits